deib-polimi/hegira-generator/README.md

 Datastore cleanup is exploited querying the Datastore through the [Metadata API](https://cloud.google.com/appengine/docs/java/datastore/metadataqueries) retrieving all the persisted Kind(s) and then deleting all entities for each Kind.

+###State backup
+State of generation is backed up inside the backup folder specified inside `migration.xml`.
+Besides the file for sequence number range backup, a file named `generation` will be created, this file contains, one per line, the tables completely generated, those table will not be generated again if the program is executed again.

 ###Configuration
 _Note that each configuration change requires a rebuild for the changes to be applied._